 The GDPR introduces a right for individuals to have personal data erased.
 The right to erasure is also known as 'the right to be forgotten'.
 Individuals can make a request for erasure verbally or in writing.
 Data Controllers have one month to respond to a request.

 The right is not absolute and only applies in certain circumstances.
-One of the examples of a circumstance in which it doesn't apply is if the data is being stored and processed to comply with a legal obligation (ie ROGS), another is for the establishment, exercise or defence of legal claims (ie retrospective insurance or employement claims).
+One of the examples of a circumstance in which it doesn't apply is if the data is being stored and processed to comply with a legal obligation (ie ROGS), another is for the establishment, exercise or defence of legal claims (ie retrospective insurance or employment claims).
 (This list is not exhaustive.)
-It is probable that HOPS and its clients will be storing and processing data for these purposes, so it is likely that some parts of HOPS data would be excluded from the right to be forgotten.
+It is probable that HOPS and its clients will be storing and processing data for these purposes, so it is likely that many parts of HOPS data would be excluded from the right to be forgotten.

 Due to the safety nature of many of HOPS's clients, HOPS will not delete its clients' data under this rule unless compelled by law-enforcement to do so.